bonniehou-unimelb/IT-Project-group-10/README.md

 ```
 Visit http://127.0.0.1:8000/admin/ for admin log in page for server.

-**Not working?**
-- Remove the generated "migrations" folder
-- Remove db.sqlite3
-- Try the above commands again

 ## Frontend Setup
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).